 The defining signs of delayed puberty are no breast development in girls by 13 years and small testes of less than 4 ml in volume in boys by 14 years.
 Another sign can be slow linear growth although that does not necessarily indicate delayed puberty.

 Delayed puberty is roughly estimated to occur in about 3% of children, with 90% of these cases being caused by a constitutional delay.
 Constitutional delay is 10 times more common in boys than girls.

 Constitutional delayed growth and puberty tends to cluster in families although it is not inherited in a simple way.
-Some very rare causes of delayed puberty are caused by genetic mutations which can be inherited from parents, but most cases arise spontaneously in the affected individual.
+Some very rare causes of delayed puberty are caused by a genetic mutation, which could be inherited from parents, but most cases arise spontaneously in the affected individual.

 Diagnosing delayed puberty is relatively straightforward because a physical examination will reveal whether puberty is occurring or not.
-‘Pubertal staging’ is key to diagnosis: There are five stages of puberty defined by the degree of breast development, pubic and underarm hair growth and the size of the testes and length of the penis.
-These are referred to as the Tanner stages, with number one being pre-pubertal with no breast development or testes less that 4ml volume (the size of the testes can be measured using an orchidometer).
+‘Pubertal staging’ is key to diagnosis: There are five stages of puberty defined by the degree of breast development, pubic and underarm hair growth, and the size of the testes and length of the penis.
+These are referred to as the Tanner stages, with number 1 being pre-pubertal with no breast development or testes less that 4 ml volume (the size of the testes can be measured using an orchidometer).